 Soft inquiries do not affect your credit score.
 Soft pulls are typically not used when you are actively seeking new credit, so they do not necessarily indicate risky financial behavior.
 Therefore, they are not factored into your credit score.

-In fact, you can even get a free soft credit check of your own report using free sites like creditkarma.com.
+In fact, you can even get a free soft credit check of your own credit report using free education websites like creditkarma.com.

 When it comes to hard pulls, although people tend to fixate on the impact of these hard credit inquiries, the truth is that they are a relatively minor player in your credit score.